-Ideas of English biblical self-identification, had spatial-imperial ramifications.
-Wilson believed that England had had “intercourse” “with the coast of Palestine ages before the Anglo-Saxons found their way hither” as “’the children of Judah and the children of Jerusalem’ were brought to market”.
-This was to have had practical outcome: to of go forth to the Land of Israel, to promote “the cause of the Redeemer in that Land”.
-Indeed, agitating for the “reoccupation” of Palestine.
-Similarly, for Hine, his British-Israelism, which was more attuned to a period of imperial rivalry with Germany, the idea that the British were the only descendants of the Ten Tribes, while the Jews were the descendants of the two other tribes, meant the propagation of an enterprise of resettlement of the Jews in Palestine.
-But Britain had full rights to Palestine even besides her Israel identity, “thrice have we shed our blood for the cause of Palestine”, and because of “our commercial instincts”, will never let the country fall in the hands of another power if the “protectorate” of the Ottoman Empire fails.
+Ideas of English biblical self-identification had spatial-imperial ramifications.
+Wilson believed that England had had “intercourse” “with the coast of Palestine ages before the Anglo-Saxons found their way hither” as “’the children of Judah and the children of Jerusalem’ were brought to market.”
+This was to have had practical outcomes of going forth to the Land of Israel to promote “the cause of the Redeemer in that Land” and, indeed, agitating for the “reoccupation” of Palestine.
+Similarly, for Hine’s British-Israelism, which was more attuned to a period of imperial rivalry with Germany, the idea that the British were the only descendants of the Ten Tribes, while the Jews were the descendants of the two other tribes, meant the propagation of an enterprise of resettlement of the Jews in Palestine.
+But Britain had full rights to Palestine even besides her Israel identity: “thrice have we shed our blood for the cause of Palestine” and, because of “our commercial instincts,” would never let the country fall into the hands of another power if the “protectorate” of the Ottoman Empire failed.

-But, the notion of Palestine’s special connection to Britain went beyond the public reach of British-Israelism.
-The search for the Ten Tribes of Israel was influenced by the advent of colonialism, and encouraged it at the same time.
-The evangelical tradition, in some of its points converged with millenarian notions of a realization of an ideal Jerusalem in England and England’s rule in Jerusalem.
-The Holy Land was central to English Protestant culture and Palestine aroused in England a sense of possession unequaled by any other colonial province.
-On 22 June 1865 the Archbishop of York referred to Palestine as the country that “belongs to you and to me, it is essentially ours…to which we may look with as true a patriotism as we do to this dear old England”.
-British travelers to Palestine felt that the Holy Land evoked for them something intimately connected with the idea of England and Englishness.
-As Bar-Yosef in his research on the image of the Holy Land in English culture writes, “it is impossible to perceive the distinct British imperial interests in Jerusalem without taking into account the millenarian image of Jerusalem in England”.
-And yet, The East End/West End divide was imagined as a “Jerusalem” or “a second Palestine” as a sign of foreigness.
-Evans-Gordon, who in his book considers the Zionist movement’s proposed restricted immigration policy to Palestine as a possible legitimation for British equivalent, uses the biblical image of The Israelites conquest of Palestine and expropriation of the Canaanites for a description of the dislocation of Christians in the East End.
+But the notion of Palestine’s special connection to Britain went beyond the public reach of British-Israelism.
+The search for the Ten Tribes of Israel was influenced by the advent of colonialism and encouraged it at the same time.
+Some aspects of the evangelical tradition converged with millenarian notions of a realization of an ideal Jerusalem in England and of England’s rule in Jerusalem.
+The Holy Land was central to English Protestant culture, and Palestine aroused in England a sense of possession unequaled by any other colonial province.
+On June 22, 1865, the Archbishop of York referred to Palestine as the country that “belongs to you and to me, it is essentially ours…to which we may look with as true a patriotism as we do to this dear old England.”
+British travelers to Palestine felt that the Holy Land evoked something intimately connected with the idea of England and Englishness.
+As Bar-Yosef writes in his research on the image of the Holy Land in English culture, “it is impossible to perceive the distinct British imperial interests in Jerusalem without taking into account the millenarian image of Jerusalem in England.”
+And yet, The East End/West End divide was imagined as a “Jerusalem” or “a second Palestine,” as a sign of foreignness.
+Evans-Gordon, who in his book considers the Zionist movement’s proposed restricted immigration policy to Palestine as a possible legitimation for the British equivalent, uses the biblical image of The Israelite conquest of Palestine and the expropriation of the Canaanites to describe the dislocation of Christians in the East End.